 The volcano is located roughly in the middle of the Central American isthmus at the northern end of Panama.

 Due to its elevation and proximity to the equator, the area is prone to rain and microclimates owing to the contrast in temperatures nearby.

-There are several ways to climb Volcan Baru in Panama, but you need to be at the highest point for sunrise to witness the best views.
+There are several ways to climb Volcan Baru national park, but you need to be at the highest point for sunrise to witness the best views.
 It’s one of the best hikes in Panama.

 Although there are 4×4 jeeps that can make the summit easier, they tend to be pricey ($150).

-We at DIY Travel HQ prefer to put in the effort, and earn the reward when we reach the summit.
+We prefer to put in the effort, and earn the reward when we reach the summit.

 The best way to hike Volcan Baru without a guide is to take the tourist shuttle ($5) that most hostels in town can arrange for free.